Sadashiv/aws/IAM_S2.md

 Cloud front is CDN
 - CloudFront Distributions
-i- Web and RTMP
+- Web and RTMP

-Edge location - This is location where content will be cached. this is seperate to an AWS Region/AZ Origin - This is the origin of all the files that CDN will dsitribute.
+Edge location - This is location where content will be cached. this is seperate to an AWS Region/AZ Origin - This is the origin of all the files that CDN will distribute.
 This can be either an S3 bucket, an EC2 instance,
-         an Elastic Load Balancer or Route53 Dsitribution - This is the name given the CDN whic consists of collection of Edge locations Web Dsitribution - Typically used for websites
+         an Elastic Load Balancer or Route53 Distribution - This is the name given to the CDN which consists of collection of Edge locations Web Distribution - Typically used for websites
 RTMP - used for media streaming objects are cached for the life of the TTL(Time To Live)

-Cloud Front Signe URL's and Cookies
+Cloud Front Signed URL's and Cookies

 - Use signed URLs/Cookies when you want to secure content so that only the people you authorize are able to access it.
 - Signed URL is for individual files 1 file = 1 URL